kr15h/projection-mapping-with-rpi/slides.md

 /home/pi/openFrameworks/addons/ofxPiMapper/example/bin/example -f
 ```

 The first part of the command is the path to the ofxPiMapper executable.
 The `-f` flag is for launching it fullscreen.
+Press *ctrl + c* to exit.

 ---